 3. Speak slowly and in a low tone.
 As emotions are contagious, your being calm will help to foster calmness.
 Speaking slowly and in a low tone draws attention to you and can further help to break the cycle of your partner’s escalating anger.

 4. Compassionately acknowledge your partner’s anger and negative feelings.
 Remember that anger is a reaction and distraction from experiencing some form of inner suffering.
 It is a reaction and distraction to the visceral tension that accompanies both anger and the negative feelings that accompany it-feelings such as fear, powerlessness, anxiety, shame, betrayal and feeling diminished.

 You can simply state, “I could tell you’re angry” and “I really can’t read your mind.
 Maybe you’re feeling ignored, hurt, or disappointed.
 Can we talk about that?”

 5. Remain silent and listen.
 Anger requires energy.
-Your partner may wind down in ten to fifteen minutes.
+Your partner may wind down in 10 to 15 minutes.
 Challenging or interrupting it may only lead to further escalation.
 Genuinely listen to what he is saying in order to better understand what he is experiencing.
 Communicate that you’re listening with your words as well as your facial expressions and body language.

 But know your partner.
 Some individuals may only escalate during silence.
-If this occurs, skip to suggestion 9 and 10.
+If this occurs, skip to suggestions 9 and 10.